wavejumper/rehook/README.md

 ## Time-travel driven development

-Writing tests for rehook is not dissimilar to how you might test with [datomic](https://www.datomic.com/) or kafka's [TopologyTestDriver](https://kafka.apache.org/11/documentation/streams/developer-guide/testing.html), with a bit of [devcards](https://github.com/bhauman/devcards) in the mix.
+Writing tests for rehook is not dissimilar to how you might test with [datomic](https://www.datomic.com/) or Kafka's [TopologyTestDriver](https://kafka.apache.org/11/documentation/streams/developer-guide/testing.html), with a bit of [devcards](https://github.com/bhauman/devcards) in the mix.

 Each state change produces a snapshot in time that rehook captures as a 'scene'.

-Like kafka's ToplogyTestDriver, the tests run in a simulated library runtime.
+Like Kafka's ToplogyTestDriver, the tests run in a simulated library runtime.

 However, a read-only snapshot of the dom is rendered for each scene (as you can see above)!